>

 • Employment generated by the process

 • China – imposed 125% retaliatory duties on US goods imports.
 In excess of 50% of China exports to the US affected by the high tariff wall.
-Risk of diversion of goods into other markets with low overall tariffs, eg. the UK.
+Risk of diversion of goods into other markets with low MFN tariffs, eg. the UK.
+These duty rates were reduced to 10% until July 2025 following a temporary suspension agreement with the US.

-• EU – two stage response – vote on 9 April on steel and aluminium tariff response – was due to take effect on 15 April (now suspended).
+• EU – two stage response – vote on 9 April on steel and aluminium tariff response – was due to take effect on 15 April (now suspended until 14 July).
 EU scaled back scope of response from original €26bn in tariffs to around €21bn.

-• The currently suspended EU tariff response included 25% duties on some products, 10-25% on orange juice, poultry, soyabeans.
+• 25% duties on some products, 10-25% on orange juice, poultry, soyabeans.
 Bourbon, wine and dairy products not subject to retaliatory tariffs.

-• EU – second tranche of measures could be considered for July if no deal reached: tariffs only, or using the EU Anti Coercion Instrument to target US tech companies, intellectual property, procurement and services market access?
+• EU – second tranche of measures being considered if no deal is reached: tariffs only, or using the EU Anti Coercion Instrument to target US tech companies, intellectual property, procurement and services market access?

-• UK – no increase in duties for now.
-HMG considering how tariffs might increase if required – call for input for businesses until 1 May
+• UK – no increase in duties.
+HMG considered how tariffs might increase if required – call for input for businesses which BCC submitted to on 1 May.

 • Australia – no increase in duties for now.